A-Kiwams/A-Kiwams/README.md

 - 🔭 I Know how to initiate, plan, execute and close a project
 - 🌱 I’m a good communicator and fast learner
 - 👯 I’m looking for new opportunities and collaborating with other content creators
-- 🥅 2021 Goals: Contributing to open source projects
+- 🥅 2021 Goals: Working on more open source projects
 - ⚡ Fun fact: I love working on side projects and watching movies

 ### Connect with me: